marcduez/pg-migrate/README.md

 <span class="badge-npmversion"><a href="https://npmjs.org/package/@marcduez/pg-migrate" title="View this project on NPM"><img src="https://img.shields.io/npm/v/@marcduez/pg-migrate.svg" alt="NPM version" /></a></span>

-Programmatic PostgreSQL database migrations.
+PostgreSQL database migrations, from script or the command line.
 There are many packages that do this, but this package makes the following assumptions:

 1. Migrations are written in vanilla SQL.
 This library does not use a DSL for describing changes.
 2. Migrations are one-way.
 There is no support for "down" migrations to undo "up" migrations, because I have never found that useful.
 3. Migrations are ordered (e.g. `0004.sql`), but not named (e.g. `0004-create-user-table.sql`).
 If multiple contributors merge their code after creating migrations, I want them to collide and need resolution.
-4. This library presumes you bring your own PG client.
+4. When run from script, this library presumes you bring your own PG client.
 I like this because it makes it agnostic to how you configure your database.
-For instance, I like to use `dotenv` for test and dev database settings, but I don't want this library to be aware of environment variables.
+For instance, I like to use [dotenv](https://www.npmjs.com/package/dotenv) to keep development and environment database settings separate.

 ## Installation